karyma101/dynamic-md-parser/src/content/regex.md

 # Regex

-A regular expression is an object that describe a pattern of characters
+A regular expression is an object that describe a pattern of characters, _/pattern/modifiers_.

--   _/pattern/modifiers_

 ## Patterns